-The School of Allied Health Professions is located at 411 S. Prieur Street, New Orleans, LA 70112.
+The LSUHSC - New Orleans PA Program is located in the Human Development Center at 411 S. Prieur Street, New Orleans, LA 70112.

-Visitor parking is provided on the first level of the South Roman Street garage.
-The entrance is on South Roman Street.
-There is an automated pay station located on the first level by the elevators.
+A plan of the campus and a map indicating how you may reach us is located here.
+Parking is available on the first floor of the South Roman Street Garage.
+The garage entrance is located at 425 South Roman Street.
+There is an automated pay station located on the first level near the elevators.
 The automated pay station accepts cash and credit cards.
-Visitor parking rates are \$1.00 per hour up to a daily max of \$10.00.
+Visitor parking rates are \$1.00 per hour up to a daily max of \$10.00..
+You may also find parking on the streets surrounding the LSUHSC campus and the nearby pay to park lots.